대수적 구조

 holds.

-Then the graded homomorphisms in Definition 2 are nothing but graded homomorphisms of degree \(0\).
+Thus the graded homomorphisms of Definition 2 are precisely the graded homomorphisms of degree \(0\).
 If every element of \(I\) is cancellable, we can also define a graded homomorphism of degree \(-i\) by the condition

 \[u(M_{i+j})\subseteq M_j',\qquad u(M_j)=0\text{ if $j-i\not\in I$}\]

-This kind of generalization is treated in more detail in homological algebra.
+This sort of generalization is treated in greater detail in homological algebra.

 Graded Submodules